 But when trying to run across the court, they can sometimes be a bit of a hindrance.
-If you’re not a fan of being all sucked in while playing the game, high socks are a great alternative.
+If you’re not a fan of being all sucked in while playing the game, pairing high socks with your athletic tennis skirt is a fantastic alternative.

-Another benefit to wearing high socks with your pleated tennis skirt (aside from looking like Britney Spears circa 1998)--increased mobility.
+Another benefit to wearing high socks with your tennis skirt outfit (aside from looking like Britney Spears circa 1998) -- increased mobility.
 By adding some warmth with separate pieces, you still have the same range of motion that you would by wearing a pleated skirt on its own.
 And since they’re detachable, you get to be in full control of your body temperature.
 Getting too warm from working up a sweat?
 Take them off!
 You can always put them back on.

 If you’re in the mood for a spontaneous game and can’t be bothered to put together an outfit?
 We’ve all been there.
 That doesn’t mean we don’t want to look good.
 Sometimes winter clothes can make us feel bulky and bland.
 Luckily, your tennis wear doesn’t have to.

-If you want to sport a classic pleated tennis skirt in the cold, you can.
-And, you can do it effortlessly.
-On those days where you’re looking for an outfit that’s thought up for you, make sure to go with some skirted bottoms.
+If you want to sport a classic tennis skirt in the cold, you can.
+You can even do it effortlessly.
+On those days where you’re looking for an outfit that’s thought up for you, make sure to go with some skirted leggings.

 Not only will you be warm enough to stay out for multiple games, but your comfort level will also be through the roof.
 At Dona Jo, we make ours with stretch technology and cell phone storage, so you’ll be all set.
 The feeling is closer to wearing leggings than a tennis skirt.
 And in the colder months, we’re not mad at that!

 These days, we’re all trying to make the most of our wardrobes.
-Since we’re not going to many places, we’re likely wearing the same outfits just about everywhere.
-And because of the current situation, fashion ‘rules’ have been more lax.
+Because of the chilly weather, we’re unlikely to stray from cozy, comfy pieces.
 Sweats are all the rage, and wearing the same outfit for days is commonplace.
 The days where individual pieces are relegated to specific places are gone--not that we need anyone’s permission.
 But in case you needed a little push to feel put-together, here it is.

 Tennis skirts have been everywhere for the past few years.
 Both on the court and in street style pics, we’ve seen them dressed up and worn as athletic wear.
 Some trends aren’t the easiest to wear unless you’re on a runway.
-The pleated tennis skirt, however, is a breath of fresh air.
+The tennis skirt look, however, is a breath of fresh air.
 Typically coming in neutral colors, pairing them is simple.